mne-tools/mne-python/doc/documentation.rst

 - For details about specific functions and classes: :ref:`api_reference`
 - For a high-level view of analysis pipelines and workflows in MNE-python, see the :ref:`cookbook`.
+- You can also check out the :ref:`faq` for common questions.

 **Click one of the headers below to see what you can do in MNE-python.**